-- one credit for Algebra (ALG) - one credit for Geometry (GEO) - one credit in Algebra II (ALG2)math must be taken in the 9th, 10th, and 11th grade years. - one credit of a math elective (MTH) additional math or math related in the senior year.

-Social Studies (must include the following):

-3.0 Colonaa one credit in World History/Geography (in 9th grade) (WHG) one credit in U.S. History/Geography (in 10th grade) (USG) one credit of Government/Economics (in 11th grade) (GOV/ECN) Science one credit in Biology (BIO) 3.0 one credit of Earth Science Intro to Physics or Earth Science Intro to (SCI) o Chemistry one credit in Chemistry and/or Physics (CHM/PHY) Physical Education/Health .5 credit in a physical education activity class (MPE) .5 credit in Health (HTH) 1.0 Visual Pe erforming Arts (VPA) 1.0 Inguage (WL) (two years of same language in consecutive years) Both WL credits will be waived for students educated for at least one ye d in a language other than English.
-2.0 ar in a school Addition al Credits Required- Electives (ELE) 4.0 Middle C ● .5 college credit in a middle college Math related course 1.0
+Areas of Study C redits Required English Language Arts (Literacy Skills) (ENG) 4.0 • All students will be enrolled in English 9, English 10, English 11, and English 12 ) Mathematics one credit for Algebra (ALG) one credit for Geometry (GEO) one credit in Algebra II (ALG2)math must be taken in the 9th, 10th, and 11th gra one credit of a math elective (MTH) additional math or math related in the senice Social Studies (must include the following): one credit in World History/Geography (in 9th grade) (WHG) one credit in U.S. History/Geography (in 10th grade) (USG) 3.0 one credit of Government/Economics (in 11th grade) (GOV/ECN) Science one credit in Biology (BIO) one credit of Earth Science Intro to Physics or Earth Science Intro to Chemistr one credit in Chemistry and/or Physics (CHM/PHY) 3.0 ry (SCI) Physical Education/Health .5 credit in a physical education activity class (MPE) .5 credit in Health (HTH) 1.0 Visual Performing Arts (VPA) 1.0 World Language (WL) (two years of same language in consecutive years) Both WL credits will be waived for students educated for at least one year in a sch a language other than English.
+2.0 ool instructed in Additional Credits Required- Electives (ELE) 4.0 Middle College .5 credit in a fall middle college Elective or Math related course .5 credit in a spring middle college Elective or Math related course 1.0 TOTAL CREDITS required for graduation Computer Education (online learning experience embedded in core content classe 23.0 es) 20